n2cholas/n2cholas.github.io/_posts/2020-08-30-learn-data-sci.md

 ## Next Steps

-Since this guide is designed for absolute beginners, I did not include any resources for rigorously learning about the math behind data science, which is another crucial component to becoming a great data scientist.
-To stay true to the purpose of this post, I won’t provide any more links--there are tons of high-quality resources just a google search away.
+Since this guide is designed for absolute beginners, I did not include any resources for rigorously learning about the math behind data science.
+While theory is crucial to becoming a great data scientist, I find theory often becomes more engaging and intuitive after being motivated by some hands-on experience.
+To stay true to the purpose of this post, I won’t provide any links to learn theory--there are tons of high-quality resources just a google search away.
 Good luck!